June, the first month of the summer in

 February through

 September, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an extreme threat to health from unsafe exposure to UV radiation for the ordinary person.
+A UV Index reading of 11, and higher, represents an extreme health hazard from unprotected exposure to Sun's UV rays for the average person.

-Note: The daily maximum UV index of 12 in June interpret into the following advice:
+Note: The UV index of 12 during June leads to these advisories: